wangbolun300/academic-website/content/authors/admin/_index.md

 ## About Me

-I am working with Prof. Leif Kobbelt as a postdoctoral researcher at the University of RWTH Aachen, Germany.
+I am working with Prof. Leif Kobbelt as a postdoctoral researcher at RWTH Aachen University, Germany.
 Before that, I worked with Prof. Helmut Pottmann as a Postdoc at the Visual Computing Center (VCC) of King Abdullah University of Science and Technology (KAUST).
 I obtained my Ph.D. in Fundamental Mathematics from Beihang University in 2022 under the supervision of Prof. Zhiming Zheng and Prof. Xin Jiang.
 During 2019-2020, I worked as a visiting student under the supervision of Prof. Daniele Panozzo at New York University.
 I received my B.S. degree from Beihang University in 2016.
 My research interests are in computer graphics, geometric modeling, geometry processing, and discrete differential geometry.